paddyjclancy/eng-57/SQL/May13_notes.md

 LEFT OUTER

 - A
-- All rows in A, mathing rows in B
+- All rows in A, matching rows in B

 ```SQL
     SELECT customers.customerid,